k2view-academy/K2View-Academy/articles/13_LUDB_viewer_and_studio_debug_capabilities/01_data_viewer.md

 # Data Viewer

 The Data Viewer enables you to view a [Logical Unit Instance](/articles/03_logical_units/01_LU_overview.md) database (MicroDB) tables' content, which is useful for testing and defect resolutions.
-Having LUI associated to an LU, viewing its data is accessible from the LU context within the Studio.
+Having the LUI associated to an LU, the viewing of its data is accessible from the LU context within the Studio.

 <studio>